Skip to main content

 • “The music hits a chill vibe and makes you feel that dopamine hit of finding the right contradiction by stopping the music when you are correct.”

-• “The soundtrack is alright; I can't say it's a soundtrack that I ever want to listen to again, but it did its job, especially the interrogation tracks were pretty good.”
+• “The soundtrack is alright, I can't say it's a soundtrack that I ever want to listen again, but it did its job, especially the interrogation tracks were pretty good.”

 • gameplay

-• “The gameplay is much better than Ace Attorney in my opinion; there is no point-and-click to find evidence, you are guaranteed to find all evidence if you investigate everything, and you won't proceed without making progress.
-All information on the case you have collected is organized well in your case file so you can refer back to it.”
+• “The gameplay is much better than Ace Attorney imo; there is no point and click to find evidence, you are guaranteed to find all evidence if you investigate everything, won't proceed without making progress (by finding all the evidence or poking a hole in a statement), you can easily move back and forth through dialogue, if you make a mistake in interrogation you can try again quickly and easily, and all information on the case you have collected is organized well in your case file so you can refer back to it.”

-• “When I found out you're basically playing detective, the investigation elements felt weak as it was just cut and dry mechanics, but felt less intuitive on where to explore next/who to talk to next, especially with having to dispute statements on the field.”
+• “When I found you're basically playing detective, the investigation elements felt weak as it was just cut & dry Ace Attorney mechanics, but felt less intuitive on where to explore next/who to talk to next, especially with having to dispute statements on the field.”

 • graphics

-• “The game's art style does a more than competent job of characterizing the cast, complemented by a beautiful OST that fits the tone of the game perfectly.”
+• “The game's art style does a more than competent job of characterising the cast, complemented by a beautiful OST that fits the tone of the game perfectly.”

-• “Again, comparing to Ace Attorney here, the graphics tend to feel a little stiff.”
+• “Again, comparing to Ace Attorney, the graphics tend to feel a little stiff.”

 • “It starts with small things like the UI not making it obvious at all what option is being selected, the font kerning being awful (especially around some letters like 'e m' reads like 'em') or just in general a significant lack of transitions such as fade out or just the choice menu aesthetic which feels very basic.”